 These are two similar illnesses that can come from tick bites.
 The incubation period is about 14 days, and the symptoms for the two are generally the same, though ehrlichiosis may be more severe.
 Both mainly cause flu-like symptoms, like fever, muscle ache, headaches, and a general feeling of being unwell.
 Ehrlichiosis may also cause a rash, confusion, or changes to mental state.

 Babesiosis is caused by microscopic parasites that infect red blood cells.
 Many people with this infection do not show any noticeable signs or symptoms.
 Some people develop flu-like symptoms.
 The parasite can gradually destroy red blood cells, which can lead to hemolytic anemia.
 Left untreated, the infection can potentially be life-threatening.

 Rocky Mountain spotted fever is another bacterial infection transmitted by tick bites.
 Symptoms for the infection can take up to 14 days to appear.
 Initial symptoms usually resemble that of the flu, but the disease is characterized by a rash that appears three to five days after the initial symptoms appear.
 This rash appears as numerous small, red dots that first show on the wrists and ankles before spreading farther.
 The infection can thankfully be cured easily with a round of antibiotics, but without treatment, the disease can cause serious damage to your heart, kidneys, and other organs.

 While not every tick will transmit Lyme disease, it’s important to get tested if you do find an attached tick.
-You never know, and it’s good to be on the safer side.
 You can get tested in your doctor’s office or with an at-home Lyme disease test kit from Everlywell.
 If your results show a positive, we can connect you with a care coordinator to determine next steps to receive a clinical diagnosis and treatment.